Blue Heelers: episode guide

 July 18, 2001

-Tess narrowly escapes being knocked down by a speeding car the same day the new Constable, Evan Jonesy Jones, arrives in town.
+Tess narrowly escapes being knocked down by a speeding car the same day the new probationary constable, Evan "Jonesy" Jones, arrives in town.
 Jonesy is rebellious and charismatic and under Tess' skin from the moment he arrives.
 They couldn't be more different, but together they investigate a young drag racing gang.
 Tess is determined to put a stop to it before someone gets hurt.
 Tess and Jonesy discover a link between members of the gang and a separate case involving stolen car engines.
 Jonesy is concerned when a lead suspect threatens to get revenge on Tess, but Tess is dismissive.
 Jonesy fights to rescue Tess when her life is endangered.
 Will he get there in time and will Tess be able to accept his help?

 Baby Love